 A clarification that comes up often: the Bermuda Triangle is a geographic concept, not a coverage exclusion zone.
 Bermuda has Starlink coverage, and the Atlantic region between Florida, Bermuda and Puerto Rico is fully covered.
 There are no black holes in these waters that are not attributable to weather conditions.

-Can I use my European Starlink Maritime plan in the Caribbean without switching plans?
+Can I use Starlink in the US Virgin Islands?

 If you are considering Starlink for your vessel, we can help you find the most suitable solution.